microsoft/FluidFramework/packages/tools/devtools/devtools-browser-extension/docs/Publish-Instructions.md

 In order to publish a new version of the extension to any of the stores, this version needs to be incremented relative to the previous release.

 We are generally attempting to mimic [Semantic Versioning (SemVer)](TODO) for the extension.
-In particular, we are using SemVer to reflect breaking changes between the extension and its corresponding [library package](TODO), with which the extension interacts via message-passing, rather than via its TypeScript / JavaScript API.
+In particular, we are using SemVer to reflect breaking changes between the extension and its corresponding library packages, with which the extension interacts via message-passing, rather than via its TypeScript / JavaScript API.

 While we are in "preview" state, we are strictly limiting manifest version updates to `patch`-level updates (i.e., we will stick to `0.0.x`).
 While we will generally try to avoid introducing true breakages between the library package and the extension, if we have to do make such a change, we can.